optuna/optuna/docs/source/tutorial/sampler.rst

             return params

-Finally, you need to implement other methods defined by :class:`~optuna.samplers.BaseSampler` class.
+Finally, it's needed to implement other abstract methods of :class:`~optuna.samplers.BaseSampler` as the following code.
-We omit the detail of the methods.
-If you are interested in each method, please read the next section.
+About the details of those methods, please read the next section.

 .. code-block:: python